CarvFS/Linking-f90-C-C-and-CUDA/README.md

 To do:

-<input type="checkbox"> access class variables from fortran
+- [ ] access class variables from fortran

-<input type="checkbox"> modify class variables from fortran
+- [ ] modify class variables from fortran

 This procedure involves the files `rism1d.F90` and `rism1d_c.cpp`.
 Give the following commands: